ncn-foreigners/BlockingPy/README.md

 BlockingPy is still under development, API and features may change.
 Also bugs or errors can occur.

 ## License
-BlockingPy is released under [MIT license](https://github.com/T-Strojny/BlockingPy/blob/main/LICENSE).
+BlockingPy is released under [MIT license](https://github.com/ncn-foreigners/BlockingPy/blob/main/LICENSE).

 ## Third Party
 BlockingPy benefits from many open-source packages such as [Faiss](https://github.com/facebookresearch/faiss) or [Annoy](https://github.com/spotify/annoy).
-For detailed information see [third party notice](https://github.com/T-Strojny/BlockingPy/blob/main/THIRD_PARTY).
+For detailed information see [third party notice](https://github.com/ncn-foreigners/BlockingPy/blob/main/THIRD_PARTY).

 ## Contributing

-Please see [CONTRIBUTING.md](https://github.com/T-Strojny/BlockingPy/blob/main/CONTRIBUTING.md) for more information.
+Please see [CONTRIBUTING.md](https://github.com/ncn-foreigners/BlockingPy/blob/main/CONTRIBUTING.md) for more information.

 ## Code of Conduct
 You can find it [here](https://github.com/ncn-foreigners/BlockingPy/blob/main/CODE_OF_CONDUCT.md)

 ## Acknowledgements
 This package is based on the R [blocking](https://github.com/ncn-foreigners/blocking/tree/main) package developed by [BERENZ](https://github.com/BERENZ).

-Special thanks to the original author for his foundational work in this area.
+## Funding

+Work on this package is supported by the National Science Centre, OPUS 20 grant no. 2020/39/B/HS4/00941 (Towards census-like statistics for foreign-born populations -- quality, data integration and estimation)